NickNagy/EE-475/README.md

 2) Use dataLabelingScript to draw coordinate boxes around finger tips in each raw image and create your database(s).

 3) Use / modify netRunner to train a network on your database(s).

+...

+4) With a trained backbone, use generator & retinanetClasses to train on boxes